fil-studio/fils/packages/ui/README.md

-# @fils/utils
+# @fils/ui

-Web Utils Package written in TypeScript.
-Lightweight Wrapper of useful functions for web dev.
+UI Package written in TypeScript.

 This is part of a series of packages that we use in our studio for personal and commercial web & [THREEjs](https://threejs.org) based work.
 It might remain undocumented for a long while but feel free to try it out!